 Bible Journaling for Beginners Pro Tip Number 2: Choose a medium.

-While you wait for your journaling Bible from Move the Mountains to arrive (you care about supporting those little Schenkenberger boys, right?), you should choose a medium to get started in.
+While you wait for your journaling Bible from Move the Mountains to arrive, you should choose a medium to get started in.
 Now, I’m going to warn you: art supplies are pricey.
 If you want to try to do them all in your journaling Bible, I highly suggest you space out your purchases.

 Besides choosing a cover for your journaling Bible, this will be the next hardest choice you make.
 So, here is a list of options and if you want to keep your total investment UNDER $100, then choose hand lettering and one other medium: